Maritime and Naval Museums in Britain and Ireland

 This website lists over 290 Naval and Maritime Museums in Britain, Ireland and the adjacent islands.
 Naval museums include Royal Marines (RM) and Fleet Air Arm (FAA) collections.
 Civil maritime sites include Royal National Lifeboat Institution (RNLI), local and national museums with collections related to fisheries, trade, shipbuilding, inland waterways, Customs and Excise, marine biology, maritime exploration and other nautical interests.
 The list is not exhaustive: many coastal towns have museums with some material related to fishing and the sea.
 This web-site is intended primarily to offer contact addresses, telephone numbers etc. and links to other web-sites with more detailed information.
 We include an indication of which days a museum is likely to be open, and give a terse outline of the museum's displays and related facilities.

 NMV: Not a Museum Vessel.
-This is a category that includes privately owned classic vessels that either belong to preservation trusts, or are still earning their keep by being actively used for charter, hire, corporate hospitality, etc. There has been a separate list of some of these vessels, but this list has been discontinued, with effect from February 2013.
+This is a category that includes privately owned classic vessels that either belong to preservation trusts, or are still earning their keep by being actively used for charter, hire, corporate hospitality, etc. We used to maintain a separate list of some of these vessels, but this list has been discontinued, with effect from February 2013.

 The National Historic Ships Committee was set up in 1992 to create a database of the historic vessels existing in Britain and to assess and evaluate preservation efforts.
 It was able to advise government departments and other relevant organizations.
 At the time, the database was restricted to British-built or British-owned vessels that had been built before 1945 and which were at least 40 tons displacement or 40 feet in length.